urbanairship/ua-extensions/GimbalAdapters/iOS/README.rst

 To install the Gimbal Adapter:

 - Clone the latest version of ua-extensions
-- Import the Gimbal Adapter class header and source file into your project.
+- Import the Gimbal Adapter class source into your project.
 These files are located in /ua-extensions/GimbalAdapters/iOS/

 Required Dependencies
 #####################